When Is the Best Time

 Unfortunately, there isn't any chance to stay a night in Neuschwanstein Castle.
 However, there are excellent hotels nearby offering a fantastic view.
 These are my top three hotels, all within walking distance to Neuschwanstein, Hohenschwangau Castle, and Lake Alpsee.
 Spend at least a night and watch the awesome sunset or sunrise at Neuschwanstein.
 It's a tranquil atmosphere when the day-trippers left the village in the evening and before they arrive in the morning.
-We already watched the sunset multiple times, always mesmerizing.
+We have already watched the sunset multiple times; always mesmerizing.

 Villa Ludwig Suite Hotel

 Although a 4-star hotel, it feels like being in a real 5-star.
 Amiable staff awaits you.
-Rooms are spacious with a beautiful interior and a Nespresso coffee machine: delicious breakfast, huge parking garage fee 8€, bike rental.
+Rooms are spacious with a beautiful interior and a Nespresso coffee machine: delicious breakfast, huge parking garage fee of 8€, bike rental.
 Although close to all amenities, it is quiet here.
 You can get your castle tickets at check-in.
 Due to COVID 19 limited access to Neuschwanstein, request your tickets at your hotel booking.
 Ask for a room with a castle view.

 Ameron Neuschwanstein Alpsee Resort & Spa

 The 4-star resort is located next to Lake Alpsee, facing both castles.
-The Spa has a fantastic lake and mountain view.
-It is quiet in the evening.
-Rooms are comfortable, breakfast is outstanding, and the staff is super friendly.
+The Spa has a fantastic lake and mountain view, and it is quiet in the evening.
+Rooms are comfortable, breakfast is outstanding, and super friendly staff.
 Parking is available for 12€ each day.

 This hotel is located opposite Ameron.
 The horse carriage departs from the entrance very convenient to get to the castle.
 Free onsite parking is available.
-It’s quiet in the night though some hustle and bustle during the day.
+It’s quiet in the night though there is some hustle and bustle during the day.
 The restaurant of Hotel Müllers offers a delicious dinner and a great breakfast.
 They also provide a ticket service for guided tours through the castles.
 Request the ticket service already when booking.

 Best Months to Visit